Pedniel/Rijndael256Verilog/README.md

 Simple 32 bit block size Rjindael implementation in verilog.

+Decryption and encryption for both ECB and CTRL mode.

+For CTR mode, use rijndael256_ctr.v as top-level file.
+For ECB mode, use rijndael256_top.v.
-Currently only encryption, hardcoded to CTR mode but can also do ECB mode and 192/256 bit keys, controlled by key_mode input (0 for 192, 1 for 256).
+192/256 bit key mode, controlled by key_mode input (0 for 192, 1 for 256).
+32 Byte Block size.

-Will implement a cleaner CTR/ECB mode switch and block pipelining for CTR mode.
+Will implement a cleaner CTR/ECB mode switch.

+Includes testbench with different modules for testing encryption/decryption/ecb and ctr mode.

 WORK IN PROGRESS